 Scheduled to teach:

 Julia Dean (www.juliadean.com) is a photographer, educator, writer, and executive director/founder of the Los Angeles Center of Photography.
 She began her career as an apprentice to pioneering photographer Berenice Abbott.
 Later, Julia was a photo editor for the Associated Press in New York.
 She has traveled to more than 45 countries while freelancing for numerous relief groups and magazines.
-Her extensive teaching experience includes over 35 years at various colleges, universities and educational institutions including the University of Nebraska, Los Angeles Valley College, Los Angeles Southwest College, Santa Monica College, the Santa Fe Workshops, the Maine Photographic Workshops, Oxford University and the Los Angeles Center of Photography.
+Her extensive teaching experience includes 38 years at various colleges, universities and educational institutions including the University of Nebraska, Los Angeles Valley College, Los Angeles Southwest College, Santa Monica College, the Santa Fe Workshops, the Maine Photographic Workshops, Oxford University and the Los Angeles Center of Photography.

 Julia received a Bachelor of Science degree in photography at the Rochester Institute of Technology and a Master of Arts degree in journalism at the University of Nebraska, and is the author/photographer of the award-winning children’s book, A Year on Monhegan Island.

 Classes Previously Taught

 Street Shooting 1, Street Shooting 2, The LA Street Shooters’ Collective, Crash Flash 1: On-Camera Flash, Crash Flash 2: Off-Camera Flash, Basic Photography, Street Shooting in Los Angeles for Teens.

 LACP Founder and Executive Director Julia Dean answers?ten questions about her background, career in and beliefs about photography ?

 Julia Dean: ?What kind of photographer are you?